razzius/fish-functions/README.md

 ### `move <source> ... <destination>` [(source)](functions/move.fish)

-Like `mv` but uses -i flag by default, which will warn you if `mv` would overwrite a destination file.
+Like `mv` but uses `-i` flag by default, which will warn you if `mv` would overwrite a destination file.

-Also warns you if you are trying to move a directory symlink which is ending in slash (note: this arises because tab completion adds the slash.
-Completion for `move` could take this into account.):
+Also warns you if you are trying to move a directory symlink which is ending in slash:

 ```
 $ mkdir mydir